COVID-19 misinformation in Canada: Overview

 One the early conspiracy theories was that COVID-19 was a United Nations' plan to eliminate about 90% of the global population, which is a variation on the UN Agenda 21 conspiracy theories spread by the John Birch Society, Glenn Beck, Ted Cruz in the 2010s.
 On his TV and radio broadcasts, Beck cautioned that the 1992 United Nations Agenda 21 sustainability plan was a disguised conspiracy to cut the world population by 85%, and a move towards totalitarian "government control on a global level".

 2019

 The Digital Citizen Initiative was launched by Canadian Heritage to combat online disinformation by encouraging critical thinking.
+In September 2019, CBC/Radio-Canada joined the Trusted News Initiative, intended to develop tools to assist news industry partners in "moving quickly and collectively to undermine disinformation before it can take hold."

 2020

 In the early months of the pandemic, 96% of Canadians viewed content that they thought was either "misleading, false or inaccurate".